| How to Measure Your Head for a Helmet|

 4) Check the helmet shape.

 Some helmets suit round heads and some suit oval heads; you may have to experiment with different brands to find the most suitable helmet.
 There are various ways to determine whether a helmet is the wrong shape for your head, but here are some examples.

 If the helmet squeezes your forehead but rocks easily sideways, it is too round for your head.
 If the helmet fits the sides comfortably but rocks front to back, it is too oval for your head.

 A correctly sized helmet sits down snugly on your head and covers your entire skull with equal pressure all around.
 No gap exists between your helmet and your head; even pressure with the lining allows the helmet to absorb force in an accident.

 If you feel the helmet wants to rise or pop upward from your head, then it is too small.
 If the helmet is loose all around your head and sitting low on the eyebrows, it is too large.

 While a slightly large helmet may feel very comfortable initially, if you select one that does not fit snugly when it is new, it will become too large over time as the lining breaks in.
-A large helmet will shift during riding and could become a distraction, and it will not protect you well during a fall.
+A large helmet will shift during riding, could become a distraction and will not protect you well during a fall.